pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/Cortex/CORTEXM_ModePrivilege/readme.txt

 @par Example Description

-This example shows how to modify Cortex-M4 Thread mode privilege access and stack.
-Cortex-M4 Thread mode is entered on Reset, and can be entered as a result of an exception return.
+This example shows how to modify Thread mode privilege access and stack.
+Thread mode is entered on reset or when returning from an exception.

 The associated program is used to: